Who loves iced coffee?!

 (I’m saying this in the Keenan & Kel “Orange Soda” voice, to give you a visual.)

-Being the secretly (or perhaps not secretly?) lazy human that I am, there is nothing I love more than working form home all day in my pajamas with a constant flow of coffee.
+Being the secretly (or perhaps not secretly?) lazy human that I am, there is nothing I love more than working from home all day in my pajamas with a constant flow of coffee.
 Good coffee.
 That part is essential.
 So I’ve made a habit of making cold brew every few days and keeping it on-hand.

 Start with the coffee